egonzale/osm-import/README.md

 ### Import ###

-Goal is to use the service provider information available from the registry (**name, address, provider type: social/healthcare**), geocode the addresses to coordinates, transform the data to JSOM format and import the set to OSM.
+Goal is to use the service provider information available from the registry (**name, address, provider type: social/healthcare**), geocode the addresses to coordinates, transform the data to JOSM format and import the set to OSM.

 Geocoding will be performed using the [Digitransit.fi -platform](https://digitransit.fi/en/developers/) [2].